telerik/ajax-docs/controls/treelist/items/expand-collapse-items.md

 The **RadTreeList** control supports different modes for expanding and collapsing items.
 There are three available modes - on the server, on the client, or a mix of the first two.
-The feature is supported with all databinding modes of **RadTreeList**.
+The feature is supported with all data binding modes of **RadTreeList**.